Which place is cheaper, Barcelona or Paphos?

 Barcelona is a bustling city that offers something for everyone.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-You'll find food and scuba diving and snorkeling around the overlooked destination of Paphos.
+You'll find food and scuba diving and snorkeling around the cultural destination of Paphos.
 People usually spend lots of time at the beach.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This town offers a variety of activities to choose from.

 Barcelona is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find scuba diving and snorkeling and shopping around the ancient town of Paphos.
+You'll find scuba diving and snorkeling and shopping around the overlooked town of Paphos.
 The length of your ideal trip is an individual decision.
 If you have five days, this town makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this town has to offer.

 It's hard to know how much time to spend in Barcelona.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.